 Please note, if your bathroom remodel will happen concurrently with your kitchen remodel, it will be included in the kitchen remodel process.

-When you first contact us by phone or e-mail, or stop in our showroom, a Welling Kitchens representative will ask about the scope and timeline of your project, tell you about our process, and give you a chance to ask questions.
+When you first contact us by phone or e-mail, or stop in our Design Center, a Welling Kitchen, Bath & Floor representative will ask about the scope and timeline of your project, tell you about our process, and give you a chance to ask questions.
 We’ll then collect your contact information and explain next steps.
-If your project requires any structural changes, or non-tile flooring (services not provided directly by Welling Kitchens), the Welling Kitchens Representative will ask whether you have a contractor in mind for those parts of the project, or you’d like to use a Welling Kitchens-trusted contractor, who we will contact on your behalf.
+If your project requires any structural changes or services not provided directly by Welling Kitchen, Bath & Floor, we’ll ask whether you have a contractor in mind for those parts of the project, or you’d like to use a Welling Kitchen, Bath & Floor-trusted contractor, who we will contact on your behalf.
 Your designer will most commonly involve your contractor in the design process following your Design Consultation.
-Your contractor will oversee coordination of all subcontractor timelines, including Welling Kitchens’ timeline.
-Your Welling Kitchens designer and project manager will communicate directly with the contractor to understand anticipated ready dates, delivery, etc. for smooth project execution.
+Your contractor will oversee coordination of all subcontractor timelines, including Welling Kitchen, Bath & Floor’s timeline.
+Your Welling Kitchen, Bath & Floor designer and project manager will communicate directly with the contractor to understand anticipated ready dates, delivery, etc. for smooth project execution.

 Depending on the quantity and nature of our design team’s active projects, your project will likely be put onto a design waiting list, in which case we’ll tell you our best guess for when a designer will be ready to start working with you.
-After your conversation, the Welling Kitchens Representative will send you a follow-up e-mail and your homework.
+After your conversation, the Welling Kitchen, Bath & Floor Representative will send you a follow-up e-mail and your homework.

-After your project initiation conversation, you will receive 2 e-mails.
-One will include a link to a Houzz ideabook.
+After your project initiation conversation, you will receive 3 e-mails.
+One will be a link to a bath design survey, which will help get you started thinking about what is important to you in your bath design and provide your designer with important details to consider while they design your new space.
+The second email will include a link to a Houzz Ideabook.
 Houzz is a website with thousands of photos of all aspects of home design.
 We encourage you to search Houzz to find photos of spaces, design styles, layouts, etc. that catch your eye.
-When you save those photos to the ideabook shared with you, your designer has access to the whole collection, and can use your inspirations as guidance to help them create a design that is catered to you.
-The second e-mail will summarize the next steps for your project, including your homework to prepare for your design consultation, and if you’d like to interview contractors for your project, contacts for one or two recommended contractors.
-Attached to the e-mail will be a copy of the Welling Kitchens Bath Remodel Procedures and Processes Agreement, which we ask you to look over, agree to, and sign prior to or during your design consultation.
+When you save those photos to the Ideabook shared with you, your designer has access to the whole collection, and will use your inspirations as guidance to help them create a design that is catered to you.
+The third e-mail will summarize the next steps for your project, including your homework to prepare for your design consultation, and if you’d like to interview contractors for your project, contacts for one or two recommended contractors.
+Attached to the e-mail will be two documents: a copy of the Welling Kitchen, Bath & Floor Customer Expectation Agreement, which we ask you to look over, agree to, and sign prior to or during your design consultation, and a copy of the Budget Estimator tool we’ve made for your project.

 Design Waiting List

-If your project is on the design waiting list, we’ll send you an update e-mail every 1-2 weeks to let you know your current number.
+If your project is on the design waiting list, we’ll send you an update via email every couple of months to let you know your current number.
 When a designer is ready to start your project, we’ll contact you to schedule your in-home design consultation, and if needed, we’ll coordinate with your contractor so that they can be there for the meeting as well.

-Once a designer begins working on your project, it will have their full attention, and you can expect them to get you your design and pricing in an efficient manner.
+Once a designer begins working on your project, it will have their full attention, and you can expect them to provide you with your design and pricing in an efficient manner.
 We apologize for the wait and appreciate your patience.
 We’ll make sure that the design and experience we provide is worth waiting for!
-We encourage you to take advantage of the time while you wait for your project to begin working on your homework, i.e. selecting your contractor, filling up your Houzz ideabook, and looking for other design inspirations to share with your designer.
+We encourage you to take advantage of the time while you wait for your project to complete your homework.

-Prior to your design Consultation, your designer will review your Houzz ideabooks and any other design inspirations you have shared.
+Prior to your Design Consultation, your designer will review your Houzz Ideabook and any other design inspirations you have shared.
 This meeting usually takes about an hour and will occur at your home.
 In addition to your designer, the people who need to be present at this meeting are: You and any other decision makers on the project.
 During this meeting, your designer will take preliminary measurements of the space, discuss with you how you use your space, and what you want to accomplish with your remodel.
-They’ll review the Welling Kitchens Kitchen Remodel Procedures and Processes Agreement with you and collect your signed copy.
 They’ll also discuss your project budget with you.
 If structural changes are anticipated, your designer will confer with your contractor after the design consultation, brainstorm ways to accomplish your goals, and what it will take to do so.
 Following your Design Consultation, your designer will create a proposed design for you to review at our office at your Preliminary Design Meeting.
-The one-time non-refundable charge for onsite Design Consultation is $100.
+The one-time non-refundable charge for onsite Design Consultation is $150 for meetings within 20 minutes of our office and $200 for meetings 20-30 minutes from our office.

 Preliminary Design Meeting

-Welling Kitchens does not release design drawings, either in digital or hard copies, prior to signing of your contract, and receipt of down payment.
-If you need your drawings for any reason before you accept your contract, you may choose to pay a Design Release Retainer of $500, or 5% of your proposal price, whichever is greater.
-Your Design Release Retainer will be credited towards your project if you decide to proceed, however it is non-refundable if you decide not to move forward with the project.
+Welling Kitchen, Bath & Floor does not release design drawings, either in digital or hard copies, prior to signing of your contract, and receipt of down payment.
+If you need your drawings for any reason before you accept your contract, you may choose to pay a Design Release Fee of $500, or 5% of your proposal price, whichever is greater.
+Your Design Release Fee will be credited towards your project if you decide to proceed, however it is non-refundable if you decide not to move forward with the project.

 Preliminary Quote Review Meeting

-This meeting usually takes up to an hour and will be at the Welling Kitchens office.
+This meeting usually takes up to an hour and will be at the Welling Kitchen, Bath & Floor office.
 In addition to your designer, the people who need to be present at this meeting are: You and any other decision makers on the project.
 At this meeting, your designer will review with you your contract, pricing, final project scope and anticipated timeline.
 If you agree with the contract, you’ll sign, and submit your 50% down payment.
 This triggers the beginning of the production phase.

 Modifications to project scope after you sign your contract require a change order and may affect price and timeline of your project.